bruno-ponne/coding-the-past/_posts/2023-04-26-Text-Mining-in-Python.md

 <br>

-In the [Visualizing Text Data]({% post_url 2023-04-02-Text-Analysis-1 %}) lesson we learned how to use term frequency to identify the most frequent words in a document.
-However, this method only considers the frequency of each term within a single document and doesn't account for the frequency of the same word in other documents in the corpus.
-To account for this limitation, TF-IDF was introduced.
+In the [Text Data Visualization]({% post_url 2023-04-02-Text-Analysis-1 %}) lesson we learned how to use term frequency to identify the most frequent words in a document.
+Nevertheless, this methodology focuses only on the prevalence of individual terms within a single document, neglecting the term's occurrence across other documents within the corpus.
+As a countermeasure to this shortcoming, TF-IDF was introduced.
 TF-IDF stands for Term Frequency - Inverse Document Frequency.
-It is a numerical statistic intended to reflect how important a word is to a document in a collection or corpus.
-In this lesson, we'll explore how to calculate TF-IDF scores and visualize the results using Python.
+This numerical statistic serves to underscore the significance of a word within a document, relative to a broader collection or corpus.
+In this lesson, we'll journey through the process of calculating TF-IDF scores and bring those abstract numbers to life through Python-based visualizations.

 <br>